 “Waste-to-Energy Facility” means a facility located in California that combusts eligible municipal solid waste.
 The facility must operate in accordance with a current permit issued by the local Air Pollution Control District or Air Quality Management District to generate and distribute electricity over the electric power grid for wholesale or retail customers of the grid located in California.

+“Western Energy Imbalance Market” or “WEIM” shall have the same meaning as in MRR section 95102(a).

 “Whey protein concentrate” means the substance obtained by the removal of sufficient nonprotein constituents from pasteurized whey so that the finished dry product contains greater than 25% protein.
 Whey protein concentrate is produced by physical separation techniques such as precipitation, filtration, or dialysis.
 The acidity of whey protein concentrate may be adjusted by the addition of safe and suitable pH-adjusting ingredients.

 “Whole chicken and chicken parts” means whole chicken or edible chicken parts (including breasts, thighs, wings, and drums) that are packaged for wholesale or retail sale; transferred to other facilities; or binned, sent to an on-site rendering plant, and rendered into protein meal and fat.